 6. Sacramento, California

-They then fell faster than any other city on this list, which is bad news for folks who recently purchased property there, even after shopping for the best mortgage lender.
+They then fell faster than any other city on this list, which is bad news for folks who recently purchased property there.

 5. Las Vegas, Nevada

-Housing costs in Las Vegas increased by 26.8% from May 2020 to May 2022, the third-highest increase of all cities in the U.S. Those prices then turned around and cooled dramatically in the first half of 2022.
+Housing costs in Las Vegas increased by 26.8% from May 2020 to May 2022, the third-highest increase of all cities in the U.S. Those prices then turned around and cooled dramatically for the rest of the year.

 4. North Port, Florida